 In this section, we conclude the homotopy type of $\M(P_n \times P_5)$.
 We also determine the maximum and minimum dimensions of the spheres occurring in the homotopy type of the independence complexes of the graphs in $\{\Gamma_{n,5},\Lambda_{n,5},A_{n,5},B_{n,5}$, $C_{n,5},D_{n,5},E_{n,5}, F_{n,5} \}$.

-\begin{theorem} For $n\geq 2$, $\M(P_{n}\times P_5)$ is homotopy equivalent to a wedge of spheres. \end{theorem} \begin{proof} \textbf{Case 1:} If $n$ is even, i.e. $n=2k$ for some positive integer $k$, then $P_n\times P_5$ comprises of two isomorphic connected components, whose line graph is isomorphic to $\Gamma_{k-1,5}$.
+\begin{theorem} For $n\geq 2$, $\M(P_{n}\times P_5)$ is homotopy equivalent to a wedge of spheres. \end{theorem} \begin{proof} \textbf{Case 1:} If $n$ is even, i.e., $n=2k$ for some positive integer $k$, then $P_n\times P_5$ comprises of two isomorphic connected components whose line graphs are isomorphic to $\Gamma_{k-1,5}$.
 Thus, Now, the result follows from \Cref{Theorem:PnP5firstcase}.

-\textbf{Case 2:} If $n$ is odd, i.e. $n=2k+1$ for some positive integer $k$, then $P_n\times P_5$ comprises of two non-isomorphic connected components with corresponding line graphs isomorphic to $\Lambda_{k-1,5}$ and $\Tilde{\Gamma}_{k-1,5}$.
-Thus, Result follows from \Cref{Theorem:PnP5firstcase} and \Cref{PnxP5}. \end{proof}
+\textbf{Case 2:} If $n$ is odd, i.e., $n=2k+1$ for some positive integer $k$, then $P_n\times P_5$ comprises of two non-isomorphic connected components with corresponding line graphs isomorphic to $\Lambda_{k-1,5}$ and $\widetilde{\Gamma}_{k-1,5}$.
+Thus, The result follows from \Cref{Theorem:PnP5firstcase,,PnxP5}. \end{proof}